JesseComer/jessecomer.github.io/_pages/about.md

 I am a Ph.D. candidate in the Computer and Information Science department at the University of Pennsylvania, where I am advised by <a href="https://www.cis.upenn.edu/~scedrov/">Andre Scedrov</a> and <a href="https://www.cis.upenn.edu/~val/home.html">Val Tannen</a>.
 Previously, at the University of Amsterdam, I had the privilege of being advised by <a href="https://staff.fnwi.uva.nl/b.d.tencate/">Balder ten Cate</a>.
 You can find my contact information in my <a href="https://jessecomer.github.io/files/CV.pdf">CV</a>.

 <p> <strong> Research Interests </strong> <br>
 I am broadly interested in applications of logic in computer science.
 There are currently two major strands to my research.
-The first is the specification and verification of \emph{resilience properties} in critical software and cyber-physical systems.
+The first is the specification and verification of <em>resilience properties</em> in critical software and cyber-physical systems.
 The second is in the development of algorithms for the repair of databases and database queries.
-In both strands, the fundamental underlying tools are \emph{computational logic} and \emph{formal methods}.
+In both strands, the fundamental underlying tools are <em>computational logic</em> and <em>formal methods</em>.

 <p> <strong> Education </strong> <br>
 M.S., Computer Science.
 University of Texas at Austin, 2023. <br>